The commodities market in Chicago was established to allow farmers to get an ‘advance’ on their crops.

 By limiting the number of contracts any given firm has for any given spot (delivery) month.

-It seems pretty reasonable to me, and hopefully would limit the volatility that is caused with big market movements.
+Hopefully this would limit the volatility that is caused with big market movements.